 If you’re about to get started training your unruly puppy, we sure have a lot to tell you.
-Training dogs is an art since prehistory, and we’ve learned an awful lot about dog psychology—and human psychology—as a result of humankind’s experience with dogs.
+Training dogs, and the use of dog commands, is an art since prehistory, and we’ve learned an awful lot about dog psychology—and human psychology—as a result of humankind’s experience with dogs.

 Don’t let your neighbors’ experiences with dog trainers set you into the habit of keeping up with the Joneses.
 You don’t need a pricey dog trainer to get your pet to follow your lead.
 With a bit of time, effort, and gumption, you can train your dog just as effectively as a trainer while building a strong bond with the new member of your family.

 In this article, you’ll learn about basic dog commands and how to teach them to your dog.
 We'll even share a few dog training commands in different languages.
 Just pick up a few of these dog commands from us, and your dog will be barking at your command in no time flat.